clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 #.
 Opt in to telemetry:

-   To opt-in to the telemetry services, simply enter the opt-in command and start the service:
+   To opt-in to the telemetry services, simply enter the opt-in command, which
+   also starts the service:

    .. code-block:: bash